Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

 Entanglement is a physical property describing the inseparability of quantum systems composed by multiple elements.
 This core concept of contemporary physics dates back to 1935, when Einstein, Podolsky and Rosen proposed a \emph{gedanken} experiment criticizing the nonlocality of quantum mechanics and pointing out at a possible incompleteness of the theory \cite{einstein.pr.47.777.1935}.
 Nowadays entanglement is prepared regularly in a number of physical systems \cite{Amico.rmp.80.517.2008}.
 For instance, entangled quadratures of electromagnetic fields are generated by single- and two-mode squeezing in parametric amplifiers and oscillators \cite{Heidmann.prl.59.2555.1987,zhangda.pra.96.043847.2017}.
 These squeezed states are the cornerstone of multipartite entangled quantum networks and have greatly promoted the development of quantum optics \cite{yuan.pra.13.2226.1976,caves.pra.31.3093.1985,scully.quantumoptics.1999,agarwal2012quantum} and quantum information science \cite{gerd2007quantum,petz.quantuminformationprocessing.2007,braunstein2012quantum}.
-They exhibit Gaussian statistics and their entanglement properties are completely characterized by their covariance matrix \cite{vanloock.rmp.77.513.2005}.
-However, it has been shown that non-Gaussian entangled states --inseparable states with non-Gaussian statistics-- are not only an indispensable element to realize universal quantum computing \cite{l1oyd.prl.82.1784.1999,bartlett.prl.88.097904.2002,nielsen.prl.97.110501.2006,eisert.pra.82.042336.2010,eisert.pra.85.062318.2012}, but also demonstrate superior performance in many continuous variable quantum information protocols, such as quantum key distribution \cite{zubairy.pra.102.012608.2020}, quantum teleportation \cite{opatrn.pra.61.032302.2000,olivares.pra.67.032314.2003,dell.pra.76.022301.2007} and quantum metrology \cite{augusto.science.345.2014}.
-Non-Gaussian entangled states have been probabilistically created by photon addition and subtraction on Gaussian states \cite{ jeong.np.8.564.2014,morin.np.8.570.2014,ra.np.non.2020}, but a source of deterministic non-Gaussian entangled states is still missing.
+They exhibit Gaussian statistics and their entanglement properties are completely specified by their covariance matrix \cite{vanloock.rmp.77.513.2005}.
+However, it has been shown that non-Gaussian entangled states --inseparable states with non-Gaussian statistics-- are an essential resources for universal quantum computing \cite{l1oyd.prl.82.1784.1999,bartlett.prl.88.097904.2002,nielsen.prl.97.110501.2006,eisert.pra.82.042336.2010,eisert.pra.85.062318.2012}, demonstrating superior performance in many continuous variable protocols, such as quantum key distribution \cite{zubairy.pra.102.012608.2020}, quantum teleportation \cite{opatrn.pra.61.032302.2000,olivares.pra.67.032314.2003,dell.pra.76.022301.2007} and quantum metrology \cite{augusto.science.345.2014}.
+Remarkably, the lack of passive separability of non-Gaussian entanglement has been recently pointed out as resource for quantum computational advantage \cite{Mattia2022resources}.
+Non-Gaussian entangled states have been probabilistically created by photon addition and subtraction on Gaussian states along the last decades \cite{jeong.np.8.564.2014,morin.np.8.570.2014,ra.np.non.2020}, but a source of deterministic non-Gaussian entangled states was still missing.